Juan José Ribera

 Juan José Ribera Fonseca (born 11 October 1980) is a Chilean football manager and former player who played as a midfielder.
+He is the current manager of Ñublense.

+Playing career

+Born in Temuco, Chile, Ribera was with a football academy and the Colegio Bautista team before joining the Universidad Católica youth ranks in 1996.

 Ribera played for Chile in the 1997 FIFA U-17 World Championship in Egypt.

 Coaching career

 In addition to professional football, Ribera has been in charge of a football academy in Angol affiliated to Universidad Católica, just like another former players such as René Valenzuela, Carlos Verdugo, Luciano Saavedra, Ian Mac-Niven, among others.

 In 2024, Ribera assumed as manager of San Luis de Quillota.
 In July 2024, he switched to Audax Italiano and left them in November 2025.